General Terms & Conditions

 ARTICLE 16: LIABILITY

-16.2 A Party is only liable (whether contractual or in tort/delict (including default) for misconduct or otherwise) for verified shortcomings attributable to her.
+16.2 A Party is only liable (whether contractual or in tort/delict (including default) for misconduct or otherwise) for verified shortcomings attributable to it.
 The liability of the Parties for a breach under this DPA, shall be limited to suffered foreseeable, direct and personal damages, with the exclusion of consequential damage (even if informed about the possibility of such consequential damage or if the likelihood of such consequential damage was reasonably foreseeable), where “consequential damage’’ means: damage or loss that did not derive directly and immediately from a breach of contract and/or extracontractual non-performance, but instead indirectly and/or after a certain lapse of time, including, but not limited to loss of income, interruption or stagnation of operations, increase of staff costs and/or the costs of staff cuts, damage consisting of or as a result of claims from third parties, lack of expected savings or advantages and loss of data, profit, time or income, loss of orders, loss of customers, increase of overhead costs, consequences of a strike, irrespective of the causes.

-16.3 If it appears that both the Controller and the Processor are responsible for the damage caused by the processing of Personal Data, both Parties shall be liable and pay damages, in accordance with their individual share in the responsibility for the damage caused by the processing.
+16.3 If it appears that both the Controller and the Processor are responsible for the damage caused by the processing of Personal Customer Data, both Parties shall be liable and pay damages, in accordance with their individual share in the responsibility for the damage caused by the processing.

 16.4 In any event the total liability of the Processor arising out of or in connection with this DPA shall, in respect of each event (or series of connected events) and each calendar year, be limited to the amount that equals the total amount of fees paid by the Controller to the Processor under the Agreement for a period not more than twelve (12) months immediately prior to the date of the event (or last of the series of connected events) giving rise to the claim.
-In no event shall the Processor be held liable if the Processor can prove he is not responsible for the event or cause giving rise to the damage.
+In no event shall the Processor be held liable if the Processor can prove it is not responsible for the event or cause giving rise to the damage.

-16.5 The exclusions and limitations of liability under this Article 15 shall operate in favor of the Processor’s affiliates and Subprocessors to the same extent as these provisions operate in favor of the Processor.
+16.5 The exclusions and limitations of liability under this Article 15 shall operate in favor of the Processor’s affiliates and Sub-Processors to the same extent as these provisions operate in favor of the Processor.
 The Processor shall not be held liable for any damage or loss (whether or not caused by error, gross misconduct or willful misconduct) caused by a Third Party (including, but not limited to, third party software, hosting services, systems or tools).
-Notwithstanding the foregoing, the Processor will only be liable to the Controller to the extent of the amount it is able to recover from the Subprocessor or Third Parties.
+Notwithstanding the foregoing, the Processor will only be liable to the Controller to the extent of the amount it is able to recover from the Sub-Processor or Third Parties.

 16.6 The Controller shall indemnify, defend and hold harmless the Processor against all Third Party claims if it has failed to comply with or breached one or more obligations under the applicable Data Protection Laws.
-The Controller guarantees that the content, use and instructions for the processing of Personal Data referred to in this DPA are not unlawful and do not infringe the rights of Third Parties and shall indemnify the Processor against all claims related thereto.
+The Controller guarantees that the content, use and instructions for the processing of Personal Customer Data referred to in this DPA are not unlawful and do not infringe the rights of Third Parties and shall indemnify the Processor against all claims related thereto.

 ARTICLE 17: MISCELLANEOUS